igaster/laravel-theme-demo/readme.md

-## Demo applicatio for larave-theme package
+## Demo application for larave-theme package

 This is a Laravel application that was build as a demo for my [laravel-theme](https://github.com/igaster/laravel-theme) package